mondeja/project-config/docs/reference/plugins.rst

    Search using a regular expression against a string using the Python's built-in :py:func:`re.search` function.
 Returns all found groups in an array or an array with the full match as the unique item if no groups are defined.
-If no results are found, returns `null`.
+If no results are found, returns an empty array.

    .. versionadded:: 0.1.0